IntroductionExperience some of the finest features of Paparoa National Park.

-Built in 1867 during the gold rush to avoid dangerous coastal travel, the track gives access to some of the finest features of Paparoa National Park.
+Built in 1867 during the gold rush to avoid dangerous coastal travel, the Inland Pack Track gives access to some of the finest features of Paparoa National Park.

 There are no huts along the way, but there is sheltered camping under the Ballroom Overhang, where there is a toilet.

 The Inland Pack Track traditionally starts from the Waikori Road car park with the crossing of a large suspension bridge.
 This section is well formed as the bikers entrance/exit to the Paparoa Track Great Walk.
 Bikes may be encountered on this dual use section.

 The track winds its way over a ridge.
 It then drops back down into the Pororari River Valley and passes through rainforest, kamahi and beech forest.

 An alternative to the Punakaiki River entrance is the Pororari River Track.